CompSciFutures/APMonitor/README.md

 ### Concurrency and Multiple Instances

-APMonitor's state file locking &amp; PID locking is designed for **single-process concurrency only**—multiple threads within one process safely share state through internal locks.
+APMonitor's state file locking & PID locking is designed for **single-process concurrency only**—multiple threads within one process safely share state through internal locks.
 However, **no file-level locking** is implemented to coordinate between multiple APMonitor processes.

 Having said that, APMonitor is very much re-entrant and thread safe for the most part, thus, if you specify different config files, it will happily allow a single process per config file to co-exist in parallel.
 The config filename is used as the hash when forming a PID lockfile in tempfs (`/tmp/apmonitor-##########.lock`), so that multiple lockfiles can coexist.